SaintDesire/SaintDesire/README.md

 ---

 ### :man_technologist: About Me:
-I am a student based in Belarus, pursuing my education in computer science with a focus on backend development :computer:.
+I am a student based in Belarus, pursuing my education in computer science with a focus on frontend development :computer:.

 :telescope: Currently, I am dedicated to expanding my knowledge and skills as a software engineer, exploring both frontend and backend development to build web applications.